T3Mousa/mathspace/README.md

 ### Sign-Up / Log-In
 #### New account creation, log in, log out, and guest/demo login:
-- Users can sign up, log in, and log out.
+- Teacher users can sign up, log in, and log out.
-- Users can use a demo log in to try the site.
+- Teacehr users can use a demo log in to try the site.
-- Users can't use any features without signing up/logging in
+- Teacher users can't use any features without signing up/logging in
-- Logged out users are redirected to home page.
+- Logged out Teacher users are redirected to home page.

 ### Classes